-- Transportation costs incurred by the doula;

-- Medical and healthcare-related services, including case management, that require a license;
+- Medical and healthcare-related services, including case management, that require a license.

 - Services outside the level of training and certification the doula has attained.

-- Services that duplicate another covered Medicaid service or that are otherwise billed:
+- Services that duplicate another covered Medicaid service or that are otherwise billed.

-- Advocacy for issues not directly related to the Medicaid member's health or social care needs;
+- Advocacy for issues not directly related to the Medicaid member's health or social care needs.

 - Services that do not include direct engagement with the Medicaid member.

-- Group doula services or group classes;
+- Group doula services or group classes.

-- Childcare;
+- Childcare.

-- Shopping;
+- Shopping.

-- Placenta encapsulation;
+- Placenta encapsulation.

-- · Vaginal steams;
+- Vaginal steams.

 - Still and video photography; and

 - Birthing ceremonies.